 Include meta text of 150-160 characters.
 It should tell what the topic is about to entice readers to click your title and read.

-Follow these 8 simple steps to write your first ever blog post as your real content.
+If the question what should be my first blog post is still in your mind, follow these 11 simple steps to write your first ever blog post as your real content.
 These insider tips not only will help you in your first post, but you can frame this structure in your every future post.

 So, this is the first step.
-What would you like to write about?
+What should be my first blog post about?
 Think about a topic according to your blog’s niche.
 It’ll only take a few minutes of brainstorming.
 Pro tip: Try thinking of something that other blogs in your niche are rarely talking about because it will help you stand out.

 Just writing and publishing blog posts is only one part.
 You need eye-balls on your blog to grow.
 So, explore some keywords that your audience is searching for.

 Use keyword explorer tools like UberSuggest, Ahref, or MOZpro to discover keywords related to your topic.
+Dive deeper into how to write your first blog post with an SEO perspective.
 (More on this later below in the post)

 Plus, it also helps if you’ve a certain word count limit to reach.
 But what’s the ideal length of a blog post?
 You’ll discover this below later in the post.